evaliu1/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I used the given data.zip file as my input data (I couldn't control the car going straight using simulator).
 Here is an example image of center lane driving:

 alt text

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-alt text alt text alt text

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-alt text alt text

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 7634 number of data points.
+I then preprocessed this data using pre-defined generator function.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 402 data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I used 15 epoch to train my data.
+And I got the data loss as 0.0059, validation loss as 0.0079.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.